eaesmat/Budget-App/README.md

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](https://github.com/eaesmat/blog.git/issues).
+Feel free to check the [issues page](https://github.com/eaesmat/Budget-App.git/issues).

 ## Show your support

 Give a ⭐️ if you like this project!

 ## Acknowledgments

+The design has been inspired by: Gregoire Vella on Behance

 ## 📝 License